Laura Štefanac

-Laura Štefanac is a Croatian paralympic athlete competing in javelin throw, hammer throw, discus throw and shot put.
+Laura Štefanac is a Croatian deaf athlete competing in javelin throw, hammer throw, discus throw and shot put.
 She won a gold medal at the 2017 Deaflympics in Samsun in javelin throw, as well as 3 gold and 3 silver medals at the European junior championships in Trabzon 2014 and Karlsruhe 2016.
 She is a member of AK Agram from Zagreb.

 She was born deaf in 1998 in Zagreb.